 CPIPG companies and their statutory bodies are responsible for ensuring compliance with the GDPR and the relevant Member States’ national data privacy legislation.

-The DPO can be contacted via e-mail at firstname.lastname@example.org or via post at the address Vladislavova 1390/17, 110 00 Praha 1, Czech Republic.
+The DPO can be contacted via e-mail at firstname.lastname@example.org or via post at the address Vladislavova 1390/17, 110 00 Praha 1, Czech Republic, with the exception of Italian CPIPG companies, which have their own DPO, whose contact details and a list of the companies for which he has been appointed can be found in the appendix to this Data Protection Policy.

 The non-EU CPIPG companies listed in the appendix have appointed an EU Representative with the functional and organisational responsibility for compliance with the legal regulations concerning personal data protection.
 The EU Representative is the company Vilanel, a.s., based Vladislavova 1390/17, Prague 1, the Czech Republic, registered with the Municipal Court in Prague under no. B 13297, identification number: 28211367.
 The EU Representative can be contacted via e-mail email@example.com or via post at the above address.
 More information about the EU Representative can be found here.